 A second side note: As someone who has also lived in Boston with humidity, California heat is DRY.
 Yes, there is a difference.
 With humidity, no matter where you go, you will feel gross and confined.
 In dry heat, just head to a shaded area and you will feel instantly cooler.

-Because Los Angeles is so multicultural, I think I can say we have some amazing food!
+Because life in Los Angeles is so multicultural, I think I can say we have some amazing food!
 The best is to find the hole in the walls – the mom and pop shops!
 They’re the best!
 So delicious and amazing.
 I think we can do better on Chinese food, but other than that, we have so much variety on American food, Mexican food, and others!
 It’s so delicious and great.
 If you’re coming for vacation, expect to get some pounds added on you!

 A side JOKE: Of course if you come in the summer, those pounds will sweat off!

-I hope this post has helped you understand Los Angeles a little more!
+I hope this post has helped you understand life in Los Angeles a little more!
 If there are any questions, whether it’s about an event, a restaurant, or anything!
 Feel free to reach out to me!
 I am here to help 🙂

 The next section is written by me, My Open Passport!

-One important thing to note about Los Angeles is that it is a HUGE city.
+One important thing to note about life in Los Angeles is that it is a HUGE city.
 In fact, it is many cities built into one.
 Some people say they are from Los Angeles, but they are actually from a “suburb.”
 Not downtown.
 Also, due to how expensive housing is, the average person works outside and has to commute in about an hour or two one way.
 The majority of people live inland, which makes going to the beach not as easy as you think.
 Only the rich and celebrities live right on the waterfront.
 In regards to driving anywhere else, Las Vegas is about a 4 to 5 hour drive away, San Diego is about 2, and San Francisco is about 6 to 8 hours.
 Just remember, California is big!

 Be sure to connect with me on social media or sign up for my monthly newsletter!